Stanley-Wang910/ocaml-chat/README.md

 - Username Customization
 - Simulating concurrency with use of promises and monads

 ## Usage

 This chat application has only been tested on **UNIX-based systems**.
 There is no guarantee things will work if you are not on UNIX.
 If you are on Windows, consider using WSL.
 By default, the application only works on `localhost`.

 **Prerequisite** tools installation required:

 1. OCaml
 2. OPAM (OCaml Project Manager)
 3. [Dune](https://dune.build/install)

-If you only have OPAM and not dune, you can run the following to install Dune.
+If you only have OPAM and not dune, you can run the following to install Dune & associated project packages.

 ```
-$ opam install dune
+$ opam install dune ocaml lwt logs logs-fmt
 ```

 ### Build the application on your computer